aubreyrjones/mutagen/README.md

 ## Windows Preqs:

-1. Download Python 3.9 or higher from the official website (https://www.python.org/downloads/windows/).
+1. Download and install Python 3.9 or higher from the official website (https://www.python.org/downloads/windows/).
 Use the version that says "Download Windows installer" (_not_ "embeddable package").